awjchen/SonoCleaner/doc/usersGuide.md

 ![](screenshots/16-7.png)

-Tip: One may restrict the action of the automated procedure through the use of cropping.
+Tip: One may restrict the action of the automated procedure to a chosen time interval by cropping the trace.

 ### 17. Saving an .ssa file